pebble-dev/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 Our first source file is already created for you by the `pebble` command line tool and lives in the project's `src` directory.
-By default, this file contains sample code which you can safely remove completely, since we will be starting from scratch.
+By default, this file contains sample code which you can safely remove, since we will be starting from scratch.
 Alternatively, you can avoid this by using the `--simple` flag when creating the project.

 Let's add the basic code segments which are required by every watchapp.
 The first of these is the main directive to use the Pebble SDK at the top of the